bernhardangele/BU-adv-stats/Class2/Class2.md

 Confidence intervals (4)
 =========================================================
-- For the right interval boundary, we want the x value that is greater than or equal to 97.5% of x values
+- For the right interval boundary, we want the x value that is greater than or equal to 97.5% of x values.
+- Get the corresponding **z-score**:

 ```r
 qnorm(.975)